raelovejoy/raelog/_posts/2025-12-18-people-arent-the-problem.md

 So I don't think people are the problem.
 I think systems that reward harm, extraction, and hierarchy are.
 Cynicism feels like a trap — understandable, but ultimately useful to the very structures that benefit from people giving up on each other.
 Systems-level anti-cynicism isn't denial; it's pattern recognition.
 It's seeking alignment and fewer unnecessary fractures.
 It's noticing that even in broken conditions, people keep reaching for care, cooperation, and meaning.

 Despite everything going on, I don't feel pessimistic or cynical about the world.
-I see potential everywhere — even when one day I'm not around to see where it leads.
+I see potential everywhere — even when one day I won't be around to see where it leads.
 Future generations matter.
 Long arcs matter.
 Systems change slowly, but they do change.

 I have more reasons not to fear the world than to fear it.